filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 Furthermore while executing a nested send the node’s vm adds function call stack frames to the go runtime.
 Go panics with a stack overflow error when the stack gets to about 1GB.
 If the send calls loop deep enough this will cause all nodes on the network to panic creating a difficult to recover network halt.

-Each multisig call spends some gas.
-For the mainnet protocol configuration the gas limit is exceeded with a stack of around 250 MB so the stack overflow is not feasible.
+Because there was no send call depth limiting in place during initial network launch, this widespread node pancing was a real concern.
+However each multisig call spends some gas.
+For the mainnet protocol configuration the gas limit is exceeded with a only a program stack size of around 250 MB making the stack overflow not feasible.

 Since unit tests interact with a mock runtime to fake out all calls to other actors our testing framework was not equipped to exercise this edge case (or the edge case of signer removing itself which when found with manual testing alerted us to the problem)

 ### Discovery and mitigation

 During manual testing the day before liftoff on Oct 14 2020, we were alerted that a bug occurred during multisig removal such that a multisig signer could not remove itself.
 This led us to discover the general reentrancy issue and the associated potential for the infinite looping approve transaction.

 We monitored mainnet for multisig signers that added themselves as signers post liftoff and later assessed that it was not feasible to use the bug to stack overflow and crash all nodes on Oct 17 2020.
-We found a hypothetical worst case DOS vector on Oct 19 2020 which exploited slow ID-address lookup on many nested VM calls.
+Furthermore we analyzied all other actor call paths and determined that there was no path to overflowing the stack while remaining under the gas limit systemwide using reentrant sends.
+We found a less critical DOS vector on Oct 19 2020 which exploited slow ID-address lookup in the case of many nested VM calls.
+This attack used the same self-approving multisig, but referenced the multisig's robust address to force an ID lookup every send.

 Members of the lotus team landed a fix into lotus removing this DOS vector with a state caching optimization the same day in [#4481](https://github.com/filecoin-project/lotus/pull/4481) released in lotus v1.1.0.